gwizdala/gwizdala.github.io/content/posts/modeling-inheritance-in-aic-or-idm.md

 1. If you add an RDVP with the prefix `inherited_`, it will look for a corresponding attribute with the same name (e.g. `inherited_description` and `description`)
 2. If the RDVP is populated, and there’s a mismatch between the RDVP’s value and the value stored on the main attribute, update the main attribute to match the value in the RDVP.

-The nice part about this approach is that it’s **infinitely extensible** - as long as you add an attribute and a matching inherited_attribute, of any type (other than a relationship) it can be recognized and inherited.
+The nice part about this approach is that it’s **infinitely extensible**[^1] - as long as you add an attribute and a matching inherited_attribute, of any type (other than a relationship) it can be recognized and inherited.
 Some examples include:

 * A list (array) of scopes
 * A grouping (single-layer object) of functionality/capabilities